“The subtle Art of reframing the world”

 Yet, if you can overcome your initial disgust, and manage to discover beauty in such an unexpected thing, you’ve mastered the art of reframing.

-The museum has 4 underlying messages:
+Our museum has 4 underlying messages:

-BEAUTY = EVERWHERE
+1: BEAUTY = EVERWHERE

 We don't have to fly to Moma in New York, The Tate Modern in London, or The Louvre in Paris to experience art and beauty.
 Art and beauty are anywhere around us.
 Even in bird shit.
-We just have to pay attention.
-Change our perception, and reframe what we see.
+We just have to pay attention, change our perception, and reframe what we see.

-REALITY = PERCEPTION
+2: REALITY = PERCEPTION

 Reality doesn’t exist.
 Or, to put it more accurate: we’re not able to experience reality directly.
 We can only experience it through our five (or six) senses.
 This means our perception is subjective.
 It is not ‘real’.
 So birdshit isn't neccesarily gross.
-That's just your perception.
+That's just our perception.

-STORY = PRISON
+4: STORY = PRISON

 The important thing to know is that we can change that story.
 From "Birdshit is gross" to "Bird shit is art".